Azure/eno/docs/synthesis/README.md

     # Wait for composition to reach generation 321
     eno.azure.io/composition-generation: "321"
 ```
-This blocks synthesis until input controllers have "seen" the current synthesizer/composition state.
+This blocks synthesis until input controllers have "seen" the requested synthesizer/composition state.

 ## Synthesis Protocol